kubescape/kubescape.io/docs/docs/operator/generating-vex.md

 ## Installing Kubescape Operator

-Kubescape operator is installed as usual (see full install guide [here](/docs/install-operator/)) expect that VEX document generation needs to be explicitly enabled using `capabilities.vexGeneration=enable` HELM flag.
+Kubescape operator is installed as usual (see full installation guide [here](/docs/install-operator/)) expect that VEX document generation needs to be explicitly enabled using `capabilities.vexGeneration=enable` HELM flag.

 Run the following to install Kubescape Operator with VEX generation.
 ```bash